ammar1y/personal-website/_posts/English/2020/2020-04-29-youtube-trending-videos-analysis-2.md

 <img src="/assets/images/2020/yta2-cover.png" style="border:1px solid #333333">

-Around 1.5 years ago, a few months after entering the data-science field, I did an [analysis of YouTube trending videos](https://www.kaggle.com/ammar111/youtube-trending-videos-analysis) in US.
-That analysis was performed on trending videos of some months in 2017 and 2018; 40,000 videos were analyzed.
-The analysis attracted some interest on [Kaggle](https://www.kaggle.com/ammar111/youtube-trending-videos-analysis) and [Reddit](https://www.reddit.com/r/datascience/comments/9kpmcn/i_analyzed_more_than_40000_youtube_trending/); I also received some emails praising the work done.
+Around 1.5 years ago, I did an [analysis of YouTube trending videos](https://www.kaggle.com/ammar111/youtube-trending-videos-analysis) in US.
+That analysis was performed on trending videos of some months in 2017 and 2018.
+The analysis received a lot of interest on [Kaggle](https://www.kaggle.com/ammar111/youtube-trending-videos-analysis) and [Reddit](https://www.reddit.com/r/datascience/comments/9kpmcn/i_analyzed_more_than_40000_youtube_trending/); I also received some emails praising the work done.
 That was 1.5 years ago.

 **Today**, I present an improved and expanded version of that analysis.
-This analysis is **more advanced** and contains **new interesting elements**.
+This analysis is more advanced and contains new interesting elements.
+In this analysis, **All trending videos for the whole year of 2019** were analyzed (More than **70,000** videos).

+Titles, descriptions, thumbnails, tags, views, likes/dislikes, and comments were all analyzed to produce the results shown in this post.
+Continue reading to know more about the analysis and the data or you can <a href="#analysis-res">jump directly to the results section</a>.

 ## What are YouTube Trending Videos?